-FEMA mapping is not current (from 2014).
-Large-scale development and urbanization in the proximate Alewife area have resulted in an increase in impervious area and this coupled with extreme precipitation events and changing precipitation patterns could increase the frequency and severity of flooding in the area.
+FEMA mapping is ten years old and is based on past events.
+Since the large-scale development and urbanization in the proximate Alewife area have resulted in an increase in impervious area and this coupled with extreme precipitation events and changing precipitation patterns could increase the frequency and severity of flooding in the area.
 Given the size of the proposed development and the area's vulnerability to flooding, development in the floodplain should be minimized and mitigation measures should be robust and fully analyzed.
-Flood waters may be contaminated with contaminated stormwater runoff and sewage from Combined Sewer Overflows in the Cambridge Alewife area.
+It should consider the cumulative effects of development.
+The possibility that flood waters may be contaminated with contaminated stormwater runoff and sewage from Combined Sewer Overflows in the Cambridge Alewife area further points to the need for thorough investigation and mitigation.